urbit/urbit.org-reloaded/main/about/company.md

 # We like to think freely and design from first-principles.

 Urbit started out as an independent research project in 2002.
 It wasn’t called Urbit back then, it was just a desire to reimagine how computers could be built.
 Today we’re six people full-time in San Francisco.
+So

 # In 2013 we started Tlon with the goal of delivering the first Urbit proof of concept.